goshuirc/goshu/readme.md

 Events and IRC Libs
 -------------------
 Events and Event Handlers comprise most of goshu3's operation. girclib is a custom-written irclib3 wrapper, written to allow incoming _and_ outgoing events to be handled

+If you want to see how girclib works, looking through source code should help quite a bit.
+Otherwise, I'm always happy to help at danneh@danneh.net

 License
 -------